-When an agent or employee acts with implied authority, it creates a liability for the business and for the person.
-In the case of the car dealer, the liability might be just a lower profit on the car, but in other cases, the liability might be more serious.
-For example, if an employee of a ski resort lets someone who is disabled onto a ski lift (in violation of company policy), and the skier has an injury, the employee has created a liability which can cost the company a large amount.
+When an employee acts with implied authority, it creates liability for the employer.
+In the case of the car dealer, the liability might just be a lower profit on the car, but in other cases, the liability might be more serious.
+For example, if an employee of a ski resort lets a young child ride a ski lift unattended (in violation of company policy), and the child has an injury, the employee has created a liability that can significantly cost the employer.

 - You can attempt to prevent misuse of implied authority by making clear to employees that they can't deviate from prices or policies without your express consent.